Scale-free network: Immunization

 The question of how to immunize efficiently scale free networks which represent realistic networks such as the Internet and social networks has been studied extensively.
 One such strategy is to immunize the largest degree nodes, i.e., targeted (intentional) attacks since for this case p$c$ is relatively high and less nodes are needed to be immunized.

 However, in many realistic cases the global structure is not available and the largest degree nodes are not known.

 Properties of random graph may change or remain invariant under graph transformations.
 Mashaghi A. et al., for example, demonstrated that a transformation which converts random graphs to their edge-dual graphs (or line graphs) produces an ensemble of graphs with nearly the same degree distribution, but with degree correlations and a significantly higher clustering coefficient.
 Scale free graphs, as such, remain scale free under such transformations.

 Examples

-Although many real-world networks are thought to be scale-free, the evidence often remains inconclusive, primarily due to the developing awareness of more rigorous data analysis techniques.
-As such, the scale-free nature of many networks is still being debated by the scientific community.
-A few examples of networks claimed to be scale-free include:
+Examples of networks found to be scale-free include: